proximus-coding-society/stegnos/README.md

 ![image](https://user-images.githubusercontent.com/32609967/31352403-5026ecd2-ad4c-11e7-8b85-1717e062dea5.png)

-So we can see that the String "Hello World" after encryption in different techniques what it look likes.
-More the number of character in encryption, more strong is the encryption to decode.
+So we can see that the String "Hello World" what it look likes after it is encrypted in using different algorithms.
+More the number of character in encryption, more strong is the encryption and more difficult it is to decode.

 ## **STEAGANOGRAPHY:-**